Northern Rhône Wine Region: The Land of French Syrah

 ed-clayton-cote-rotie-vineyard-soil-type

-A vineyard in Côte Rôtie showing the preferred head-training method and decomposing schist-clay soils. by Ed Clayton
+A vineyard in Côte Rôtie showing the preferred head-training method and decomposing schist-clay soils.
+Photo: Ed Clayton.

-• 100% Red Syrah with up to 20% Viognier blended in (although most do no more than 5%)
+• 100% Red Syrah with a small caveat that producers can blend up to 20% Viognier (although most do no more than 5%).
+Producers who bottle varietal Viognier cannot use the Côte-Rôtie AOC.

 • Expect to spend: $60–$400